How to Create a Journey Map

 8. Sub-lanes and subcards

 For the details, such as descriptions, quotes, pictures or other data, use sub-lanes and sub-cards.
 This way you will be able to show and hide details according to who you are presenting the map for.
+Check this video on how to work with sublanes and how to hide and show lanes.

 9. Placing content, data and insights on the journey map